tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 ##### Tertiary Structure
 - Tertiary Structures are the overall shape of a polypeptide
-- These structures can happen for three reasons
+- These structures can happen for four reasons
 	1. Hydrophobic Interactions
 	2. Hydrogen bonding
+	3. Ionic Bonding (from electrically charged amino acids)
-	3. DIsulfide Bridges
+	4. DIsulfide Bridges

 > [!def]
 > **DIsulfide Bridge**